ipb-halle/MetFrag/projects/metfragcl/index.md

 <table class="params">
 	<tr><td>0</td><td>-</td><td>[M]<sup>+/-</sup></td></tr>
 </table>
+<p><p>

+<h4>Further Help</h4>
 As mentioned above, it is possible to use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate parameter files by selecting all desired settings and pressing the "download parameters" button.
-Should you require more details about any parameters, please post a <a href="https://github.com/ipb-halle/MetFragRelaunched/issues">GitHub issue</a>.
+Please post a <a href="https://github.com/ipb-halle/MetFragRelaunched/issues">GitHub issue</a> if any parameters require further explanation.
 If you are having issues with the settings, please check the MetFrag log file or inline output (which usually provide informative but rather verbose error messages) and previous issue postings before posting a <a href="https://github.com/ipb-halle/MetFragRelaunched/issues">GitHub issue</a>.
 Please include as many details as possible, such as parameter settings, log messages, version number and operating system.
 <p><p>